 We strongly recommend that the insurance is taken out in the name of the entire league and a premium is paid for all teams participating on behalf of the league.
 This is the only way to extend General Liability coverage to protect the league entity itself and the directors, officers, and other league volunteers who are not connected to a particular team.
 In today’s litigation conscience society, the risks are just too high of a volunteer losing everything in a lawsuit.

 Coverage starts the later of February 1, or the date the enrollment form is received and approved, concurrent with the payment of the entire premium.
 All coverages expire on February 1 of the following year.

 If new teams are added at any time after the original application date, it is required that a new premium be paid on their behalf.
-You can print an Add-Delete Teams form from our website at www.sadlersports.com/dizzy under the Service For Current Clients section on the Dizzy Dean Insurance Plan page
+You can print an Add-Delete Teams form found under the Service For Current Clients section on the Dizzy Dean Insurance Plan page

 What if my sports organization only wants to buy Accident insurance and is not interested in General Liability or the other coverages?

 It is not permissible to purchase the Accident coverage under this program on a stand alone basis.
 For this reason, you must call Sadler & Company at 1-800-622-7370 to receive a quote through a different insurance plan if you are only interested in purchasing Accident coverage.